alifsemi/alif_ml-embedded-evaluation-kit/Readme.md

 ### Code Reviews

 Contributions must go through code review.
 Code reviews are performed through the [mlplatform.org Gerrit server](https://review.mlplatform.org).
-Contributors need to signup to this Gerrit server with their GitHub account credentials.
+Contributors need to sign up to this Gerrit server with their GitHub account credentials.
 In order to be merged a patch needs to: